Towards Optimal Branching of Linear and Semidefinite Relaxations for Neural Network Robustness Certification: Partitioned LP Relaxation

-This is the loosest the bound can ever be.
-On the contrary, if $\tilde{x}^*=x^*$, i.e., the relaxation and the true certification problem share an optimal input (meaning that it is the most adversarial), then Theorem \ref{thm: generalized_worst-case_relaxation_bound} holds for $\epsilon=0$.
-Substituting this into \eqref{eq: generalized_worst-case_relaxation_bound} gives

-Note that in practice we expect the condition $\epsilon\approx 0$ to hold, since a worst-case input to a neural network is likely to also be a worst-case input to the relaxed network.
-Therefore, for the remainder of this paper, we take the worst-case LP relaxation bound to be that given by \eqref{eq: worst-case_relaxation_bound} to simplify the analysis.
+the right-hand side of which equals the relaxation error incurred when, at every neuron, the activations of the relaxation solution and the original nonconvex solution are at opposite corners of the relaxed $\relu$ constraint set, i.e., the convex upper envelope illustrated in Figure \ref{fig: relaxed_relu_constraint}.
+On the other hand, when $d_{\|\cdot\|}(\mathcal{X})$ is small, i.e., the input uncertainty set is small, one would expect the number of ``kinks'' in the graph of $f$ over $\mathcal{X}$ to be small, and as a consequence the relaxation error to decrease.
+This intuition is captured by the bound \eqref{eq: generalized_worst-case_relaxation_bound}, since, in this case, we find that

-To continue our development of a two-part partitioning scheme that is optimal with respect to the worst-case relaxation error, we use \eqref{eq: worst-case_relaxation_bound} to bound the relaxation error of the partitioned LP in terms of the row $w_i^\top$ that is used to define the partition.
+To continue our development of a branching scheme that is optimal with respect to the worst-case relaxation error, we use \eqref{eq: generalized_worst-case_relaxation_bound} to bound the relaxation error of the partitioned LP in terms of the row $w_i^\top$ that is used to define the partition.
 This bound is given in the following lemma.

 \begin{lemma}[Two-part bound] Let $i\in\{1,2,\dots,n_z\}$ and consider a two-part partition of $\mathcal{X}$ given by $\{\mathcal{X}_i^{(1)},\mathcal{X}_i^{(2)}\}$, where $\mathcal{X}_i^{(1)} = \{x\in\mathcal{X} : w_i^\top x \ge 0\}$ and $\mathcal{X}_i^{(2)} = \mathcal{X}\setminus \mathcal{X}_i^{(1)}$.
-Consider also the partitioned relaxation error $\Delta f^*(\{\mathcal{X}_i^{(1)},\mathcal{X}_i^{(2)}\}) \coloneqq \max_{j\in\{1,2\}} \hat{f}^*(\mathcal{X}_i^{(j)}) - f^*(\mathcal{X})$.
+Consider also the partitioned relaxation error $\Delta \phi^*(\{\mathcal{X}_i^{(1)},\mathcal{X}_i^{(2)}\}) \coloneqq \max_{j\in\{1,2\}} \hat{\phi}_{\textup{LP}}^*(\mathcal{X}_i^{(j)}) - \phi^*(\mathcal{X})$.
 It holds that

 \end{lemma}